 Ahrefs is known in SEO world as the company that has one of the best backlink software on the market.
 This product is much more complex than Google Keyword Planner and its strength lies in competitor’s analysis.

 Ahrefs provides you with detailed reports including things such as top 10 competitors comparison, number of organic clicks for page one and organic to paid clicks distribution in percentage.
 Invaluable!

 As you can see, you have all the relevant data here.
 Unlike Keyword Planner, Ahrefs breakdowns competitors for you.
-You can instantly decide whether this is the right keyword for you or not.
+You can instantly decide whether this is the right term for you or not.

 It is hard to create any list with SEO tools without mentioning SEMRush.

-SEMRush is also a good choice when it comes to analyzing paid competition in Google, cost-per-click rates and AdWords budgets.
+SEMRush is also a great choice when it comes to analyzing paid competition in Google, cost-per-click rates and AdWords budgets.